The MISSION of Trinity Academy is to provide a Christian-ethos school of character that is for the whole community.

 - Creative Arts – Art, Food Technology and Technology

 - Physical Education

-For students who have a reading age significantly below their chronological age, additional support is provided in the form of literacy (instead of MFL) and the Lexia programme in tutor time.
+For students who have a reading age significantly below their chronological age, additional support is provided in the form of literacy and the Lexia programme in tutor time.